 - It’s small: If you don’t want have to learn your way around a huge resort (or worry about getting lost), this resort is for you.
 Compared to Riverside (and many other Disney hotels), French Quarter is small.
 It’s easy to walk around and the rooms aren’t too far from the food court and transportation.
 French Quarter feels like another home — and thanks to it’s size.

 - The food: Sassagoula Floatworks and Food Factory has a lot to offer food and beverage-wise.
 If you, like me, maintain a vegan/vegetarian diet, French Quarter’s food court has plenty of options.
-From salads (which are a very decent size), with choices of quinoa or tofu, to a plant-based burger that looks and tastes like real meat (This isn’t listed on the official website menu, but I had it during my Spring 2018 trip and it’s fantastic!), to create-your-own pasta, to all kinds of breakfast options (Mickey waffle, anyone?), vegan and vegetarians will be pleased here.
+From salads (which are a very decent size), with choices of quinoa or tofu, to a plant-based burger that looks and tastes like real meat (It really is that fantastic!), to create-your-own pasta, to all kinds of breakfast options (Mickey waffle, anyone?), vegan and vegetarians will be pleased here.
 Oh, and how could I forget about the famous beignets?
 You can also request to have them be made vegan!

 - The atmosphere: And last, but not least, there is the atmosphere.
 There is something special about French Quarter.
 It has so much charm you will feel like you’re staying in New Orlean’s historic French Quarter.
 Between the cobblestone streets, the gas lamps, the iron balconies, the magnolia blossoms, the jazz music at Scat Cat’s Club, you won’t ever want to leave.